TeamHG-Memex/eli5/docs/source/blackbox/permutation_importance.rst

 information.
 This method works if noise is drawn from the same distribution as original feature values (as otherwise estimator may fail).
-The simplest way to get such noise is to shuffle values for a feature, i.e. use other example's feature value - this is how permutation importance is computed.
+The simplest way to get such noise is to shuffle values for a feature, i.e. use other examples' feature values - this is how permutation importance is computed.

 Model Inspection